denoland/deno/deno2/README.md

 * Test the message passing and other functionality at that layer before involving higher level languages.

-The contenders for building the unprivileged part of Deno are Rust and C++.
+The contenders for building the privileged part of Deno are Rust and C++.
 Thanks to Chrome and gn, using C++ to link into high level libraries is not untenable.
 However, there's a lot of interest in Rust in the JS community and it seems like a reasonable choice.
 TBD.